ossf/tac/process/project-lifecycle.md

 #### Sandbox Entry Requirements and Considerations

 * Projects must have a minimum of two maintainers with different organization affiliations.
-* Projects must be aligned with the OpenSSF mission _and_ either be a novel approach for existing areas, address an unfulfilled need, or be initial code needed for OpenSSF WG work.
+* Projects must be aligned with the OpenSSF mission _and_ either be a novel approach for existing areas or address an unfulfilled need.
+It is expected that the initial code needed for an OpenSSF WG to work be kept within their repository and will not function as a project in its own right.
+Should initial WG code grow and mature that it warrants its own Project status, then it is subject to Sandbox entry requirements.
 It is preferred that extensions of existing OpenSSF projects collaborate with the existing project rather than seek a new project.
 * If contributing an existing Project to the OpenSSF, the contribution must undergo license and IP due diligence by the Linux Foundation (LF).

 See [Submission Process](#submission-process) below and [Sandbox application](templates/PROJECT_NAME_sandbox_stage.md).